 Recommended disclosure Response Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
 See pages 65 and 66 of this report.
 Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 GHG emissions, and the related risks.
 See pages 65 and 66, CDP for additional details.
 Describe the targets used by the organization to manage climate-related risks See page 51, CDP for additional details. and opportunities and performance against targets.
 See pages 52 through 56 of this report for near-term and long-term targets.
-The Compensation Committee of the Board oversees pay for performance, including the achievement of our nonfinancial strategic environmental, social and governance (ESG) targets, one of which is to reduce our GHG emissions.
-Its inclusion in our executive compensation program underlines the importance we place on delivering a 50% reduction in our Scope 1 and Scope 2 emissions by 2030.
+The Compensation Committee of the Board oversees pay for performance, including the achievement environmental, social and governance (ESG) targets, one of which is to reduce our GHG emissions. compensation program underlines the importance we place on delivering a 50% reduction in our Section 2.5% another 12% had committed to set a science-based target.